 • Continued learning; offering a variety of learning opportunities on the things that matter most for and with families and their supporters.

 Facilitation is provided in the context of

-• A holistic approach with the whole family, while also amplifying the disabled member's voice and selfdetermination.
+• A holistic approach with the whole family, while also amplifying the voice, will and preferences of the person.